RyanFitzgerald/devfolio/README.md

 My blog post starts here.
 ```

-The `title` attribute is the post's title, the date is the date that shows on the blog post, and the description if a brief excerpt of the post that shows on the home page and the blog page.
+The portion between both lines (`---`) is the metadata for the blog post.
+The `title` attribute is the post's title, the `date` is the date that shows on the blog post, and the `description` is a brief excerpt of the post that shows on the home page and the blog page for the post summary.
+Below the metadata is where the content of your blog post would start.

 After that is done, you should now see you're latest blog post on your site (if you deploy or run it locally).
-If you don't, it may be because the date was entered incorrectly as the blog lists only the most recent 5 posts based on the provided dates.
+One thing to keep in mind is that by default, the homepage will show only the latest 5 blog posts based on the `date` field entered.
+If you added a new blog post but it's not showing up, it's possible that you entered an older date by accident.

 ## Running Locally

 If you're happy with the current layout and design, you can simply edit your `gatsby-config.js` without the need to run it locally.
 With that said, if you want to spin it up locally, simply run `npm install` to install the required dependencies and then `npm run develop` to start the Gatsbt development server.
+You can also run `npm run format` to run Prettier on the code.

 ## Deploying